emanmejia/IS640_rag_project/STUDENT_PROJECT_GUIDE.md

 6. ✅ Save your work frequently (use Git!)
 7. ✅ Meet regularly to sync progress

-### For Better Results:
+### For Better Results

 1. ✅ Start with small chunk sizes (200-300) and test
 2. ✅ Try different overlap values (10%, 15%, 20%)
 3. ✅ Create questions that test different aspects
 4. ✅ Review answers critically - are they accurate?
 5. ✅ Have team members test the system independently

-### Common Mistakes to Avoid:
+### Common Mistakes to Avoid

 ❌ Not testing code before moving to next TODO
 ❌ Copy-pasting without understanding
 ❌ Choosing documents that are too similar
 ❌ Creating only easy test questions
 ❌ Not reading error messages carefully
 ❌ Waiting until the last minute
 ❌ Only one person doing all the work
 ❌ Not communicating with teammates
 ❌ Forgetting to document contributions

 ---